nhasley/ECO-App-Python/README.md

 # ECO-App-Python

 Hi this is Nova.
-Hi Nova.
-This is Jared
+hi this is Emily